Growing Cherry Tomatoes

-Growing cherry tomatoes is becoming increasingly popular and it is no surprise when you consider just how versatile they are.
+Growing cherry tomatoes is becoming increasingly popular and it is no surprise when you consider just how versatile they are in the kitchen.

 Not only are they among the earliest to ripen and sweetest taste, perhaps their most useful quality is that they will grow in the smallest of spaces – depending on the variety.

-Even if you only have a balcony or window-box it is still possible to grow cherry tomatoes successfully and containers, large pots, hanging baskets and grow bags are the best way to grow them.
+Even if you only have a balcony or window-box it is still possible to grow cherry tomatoes successfully.
+Containers including large pots, hanging baskets and grow bags are also a great way to grow tomato plants that produce smaller size fruit.

-If you plant them directly into garden soil, the plants will probably be attacked by all sorts of diseases and bugs that will nibble on the leaves and fruit.
+If you plant tomato plants directly into your garden soil, the plants will probably be attacked by all sorts of diseases and bugs that will nibble on the leaves and fruit.

-Knowing which variety to grow and how much root space they need is the key, so below I have grouped the varieties that I’ve grown and can recommend for the following spaces.
+Knowing which varieties grow best in your area is the first step to success.
+Another consideration is how much root space each variety needs, so below I have grouped the ones that I’ve grown into categories and can recommend for the following spaces.

-Balconi Red, Minibel, Vilma and Micro Tom are excellent choices for the smallest of spaces and can all be grown in a 6 inch pot.
+Balconi Red, Minibel, Vilma, Sweet ‘n’ Neat and Micro Tom are excellent choices for the smallest of spaces and can all be grown in a 6 inch pot.

 Hundreds and Thousands – 100s and 1000s will produce an amazing crop of tomatoes.
 Although they are a small cherry, their taste is excellent and well worth a try this season.